DanielHabib/reading/takeaways/AnAstronautsGuideToLifeOnEarth.md

 An exciting book that will leave you feeling inspired

-To become the best one must fully understand the basics.
+* To become the best one must fully understand the basics.
+* The hard challenges that deter others, when overcome make you great.
+* It is all about the Journey, not the destination.
+* Dream Big, respect others, work hard, be happy

 ## Have an Attitude